Fibromyalgia and the Fight-or-Flight Response

 The part that changes everything

 This pattern is learned and dynamic, not fixed damage.
 That means it can be unlearned.
 In a randomized trial of a method that retrains how the brain interprets pain, two thirds of chronic pain patients were pain-free or nearly pain-free afterward, compared with one in five on placebo.
 The gains largely held a year later.
+Different condition than fibromyalgia, same underlying mechanism: neuroplastic pain maintained by a sensitized nervous system.

 One thing to try today